honghaoz/Swift-CAAnimation-Closure/README.md

 Swift extension which adds start and completion closures for CAAnimation objects.

-Aka, CAAnimation + Closure, CAAnimation + Block.
+Aka, CAAnimation + Closure or CAAnimation + Block.

 # Preview